-The SRTS Partnership, led by the San Francisco Department of Public Health includes the San Francisco Bicycle Coalition (SFBC), San Francisco Unified School District (SFUSD), San Francisco Municipal Transportation Agency (SFMTA), San Francisco Department of the Environment, SFUSD Office of Sustainability, Presidio YMCA Bike Program, and Walk San Francisco.
+The Safe Routes to Schools (SRTS) Partnership promotes safe walking and biking to school throughout San Francisco.
+The SRTS Partnership (sfsaferoutes.org) is led by the San Francisco Department of Public Health and includes the San Francisco Unified School District and its Office of Sustainability, San Francisco Municipal Transportation Agency, San Francisco Department of the Environment, the San Francisco Bicycle Coalition, Presidio YMCA Bike Program, Tenderloin Safe Passage, and Walk San Francisco.

-While the Partnership coordinates with many schools throughout the year, 25 elementary schools receive additional support to build parent leaders, encourage regular walking and biking events, like walking school buses and bike trains, and create a school culture, which supports walking and biking to school.
+In addition to leading events citywide, the SRTS Partnership gives 30 elementary schools additional support throughout the year to encourage regular walking and biking events like walking school buses and bike trains; build parent leaders; and create a school culture that supports walking and biking to school.

-Walk SF also hosts Walk & Roll to School Day on the first Wednesday of October each year.
-Bike & Roll to School Week is held in the spring each year, and varies depending individual schools and testing schedules.
-To learn more, visit Bike & Roll to School Week.
+Walk SF hosts Walk & Roll to School Day on the first Wednesday of October each year.
+Bike & Roll to School Week is held in the spring each year; its date varies among schools because of testing schedules.
 Both events are open to all San Francisco public and private schools.

 In 2011, San Francisco became the first large city in California to establish 15-mile-per-hour (15-mph) school zones citywide around 181 schools.
 These include all K-12 public and private schools throughout San Francisco (where surrounding streets permit).
 Walk San Francisco led this initiative, which is helping to protect children, families, and all pedestrians citywide.